-“Oh, I couldn’t choose.
+“Oh, I love Daisy Slots, with so many casino games options, I couldn’t choose.
 But hey, want to see one to set your skin crawling?”

 It was the flush end of a pleasurably hot day — 85 degrees in March — and we were all sipping bitter cocktails out in my friend’s backyard, which was both his smoking room, beer garden, viticetum, opossum parlor and barbecue pit.
 I was enjoying the warm dusk with a group of six of my best friends, all of whom seemed interested, except for my girlfriend… who immediately grimaced.

 “Girls Around Me?
 Again?” she scolded.
 “Don’t show them that.”

 “He’s become obsessed with this app.
 It’s creepy.”

 I sputtered, I nevered, and I denied it, but it was true.
 I had become obsessed with Girls Around Me, an app that perfectly distills many of the most worrying issues related to social networking, privacy and the rise of the smartphone into a perfect case study that anyone can understand.